divyanshsaxena21/Flask_Notes/Notes/Notes.md

 - Cookies are a part of sessions
 - Cookies are generated within a session
 - Similar security considerations will apply

+### Lecture - 8

+##### Learning Curves

+- A great tool for evaluating the performance of Machine Learning models
+- Act as a diagnostic tool and helps to identify if the model is under-fitting or over-fitting

+**Data is split into 3 parts**
+- *Train* -> train model
+- *Val* -> for evaluation
+- *Test* -> for reporting purposes

+Train Score
+Validation Score